 The title and text on Sleeping Polar Dragon comes from a W.B Yeats poem, Aedh Pleads with the Elemental Powers.
-Aedh was one of four children of the Irish King Lir.
-He and his siblings were transformed into swans by their jealous stepmother.
+Aedh was one of the children of a king in Yeat's poem.
+He and his siblings were transformed into swans.
 As the children migrated with a flock of actual swans, they encountered a severe winter storm.
 Their feet were frozen to an icy lake, and they begged the powers that be to release them from their suffering.

 AEDH PLEADS WITH THE ELEMENTAL POWERS

 THE POWERS whose name and shape no living creature knows

 And though the Seven Lights bowed in their dance and wept,

 His heavy rings uncoiled from glimmering deep to deep: